 An unusual prefecture with a brilliant combination of natural beauty and man-made wonders, Okayama has everything from stunning gardens to modern art, so you can experience a whole range of Japanese culture!

-- Korakuen Garden is one of the top three landscaped gardens in Japan, and located right beside Okayama Castle, it has stunning views throughout the season.
+- Korakuen Garden is one of the top three landscaped gardens in Japan, and located right beside Okayama Castle.
+It has stunning views throughout the seasons.